SumiSastri/kodiri-kodflix-MERN/README.md

 Node is largely used to limit the languages that a team uses to JavaScript, hence making teams cross-functional - this is not possible if the backend is run on php, Scala, java and other non-js languages.

+The key way to use node is with common.js and the require function - this method imports a module or file as an object into another file.
+Data files created in javascript can be imported with the require method into express and then used for routing API calls.

 Node & Express are not good for CPU heavy applications.

 Node Documentation [https://nodejs.org/en/docs/guides/getting-started-guide/]